Emlen T. Littell

 Emlen Trenchard Littell (February 12, 1838 - March 4, 1891) was an American architect known for designing Gothic Revival style churches.

-Early life
+Early life and education

 Littell was born in Philadelphia, Pennsylvania.
 He was the son of Mary Graff Emien and Dr. Squire L. Littelll.

 He attended the University of Pennsylvania, graduating with a B.A. in 1846 and an M.A. in 1859.
 While there, he was a member of the Fraternity of Delta Psi (aka St. Anthony Hall).

 Career

 Littell moved to New York City where he established an architectural practice of Congdon and Littell with Columbia University graduate Henry Martyn.
 Congdon in 1859.
 They advertised that they were successors to John W. Priest, a founding member of the American Institute of Architects who died in 1859; Congdon had previously served as Priest's assistant.
 Their office was located at 335 Broadway.
 They offered designs and working drawings for churches, church furniture, cottages, parsonages, monuments, schools, stained glass, and country and farm houses.
 Although both architects became noted for designing churches, their partnership only lasted through 1860, with Littell establishing an independent practice in 1861.

 After the Civil War, Charles Coolidge Haight worked with Littell to receive training and experience, before leaving to start his successful practice in 1867.
 In 1867, he formed a practice with Henry Hobson Richardson in the Trinity Building at 111 Broadway in Manhattan.
 However, Richardson left after a few months to form another partnership.
 Littell remained in the same office.

 By 1884, his office was at 48 Exchange Place in New York City.
 There, he had a partnership, Littell & Smith, with Douglas Smyth from around 1884 to 1886.